 As I mentioned previously, it’s new baby season in my neighborhood.
-I made Super Easy Baby Shower Quilts a couple weeks ago and I also wanted to add some cute knitted items to the gifts for my friends.
+I made a couple Super Easy Baby Shower Quilts a couple weeks ago and I also wanted to add some cute knitted items to the gifts for my friends.
 I have found that I am completely physically incapable of watching tv anymore unless my hands are busy.
 Does anyone else feel like that?
 So a lot of the time, when I want to watch something, I knit (let’s be honest, I’m a secret reality tv junkie…so embarassing…).
 Baby things are perfect projects, usually they’re interesting enough to keep me from being bored, but not so tricky that I screw things up.

 Is anyone else into knitting?
 I have a group of great friends I met through knitting which is something I taught myself to do out of a book in college, I think.
 It’s a great stress reliever.
 One of the most popular things I’ve ever made is a little tiny newborn hat with ears on it.
 I’ve had at least three different friends put them on their little one as their going home or very first photo outfit which is pretty much the most flattering thing ever!
 I mean, there are a few things that are extra adorable on babies, right?
 Footie pajamas, anything on the butt of their pants, and hats or hoods with ears.
 Why is that?!
 But enough talk, I’m sure you want to see some cuteness!